Neterpila/Rock_paper_scissors_backend/README.md

 ## API
-To view the endpoints available to the frontend please visit swagger.<br>
+To view http endpoints available to the frontend please visit Swagger.<br>
-Swagger is hosted as a separate service and is available under the 8081 port (unless you specifically change docker compose file).<br>
+Swagger is hosted as a separate service and is available under the 8081 port (unless you specifically changed your docker compose file).<br>
 If you run the backend on your local machine, just open your browser of choice and proceed to http://localhost:8081/